devuri/Install-Theme-via-Composer-from-Private-Repository-on-GitHub/README.md

 - Under "scopes," make sure the "repo" scope is selected.
 - Click "Generate token" at the bottom of the page.
 - GitHub will generate a personal access token.
 Keep this token handy as you'll need it in the next step.

+> If you use the new Fine-grained personal access tokens, use Repository access, and and choose Contents: read only for Permissions

 ### 2. Create or Update the `auth.json` File